International Travel Policy

-In addition, faculty and staff covered by the MUS Group Life insurance plan are automatically enrolled for pre-trip assistance, medical assistance, emergency transportation, travel assistance and security services for international travel.
-The international travel benefits provided can be accessed through the MSU Human Resources Benefits link: https://www.standard.com/mybenefits/mus/medex.html.
+In addition to the international insurance coverage from Montana University System's authorized vendor, faculty and staff covered by the MUS Group Life insurance plan are automatically enrolled for pre-trip assistance, medical assistance, emergency transportation, travel assistance and security services for international travel.

-The University recommends that all travelers who are U.S. citizens register information about their planned travel with the U.S. Department of State’s (USDOS) Smart Traveler Enrollment Program (“STEP”).
+The University recommends that all travelers who are U.S. citizens register information about their planned travel with the USDOS Smart Traveler Enrollment Program (“STEP”).
 STEP is a free service provided by the U.S. Government to U.S. citizens who are traveling outside of the United States.
-STEP registration allows the U.S. Department of State (USDOS) to better assist U.S. citizens in the event of an emergency.
-The University recommends that non-U.S. citizens contact their home country governments to inquire about available registration and support.
-The University encourages all International Travelers to review and monitor safety and security information and travel advice issued by the federal government, including the U.S. Department of State, the U.S. Centers for Disease Control and Prevention, the U.S. Department of Homeland Security and the U.S. Department of Agriculture.
+STEP registration allows the USDOS to better assist U.S. citizens in the event of an emergency.
+The University recommends that non-U.S. citizens contact the appropriate agencies in their home countries to inquire about available registration and support.
+The University recommends all International Travelers to review and monitor safety and security information and travel advisories issued by the federal government, including the U.S. Department of State, the U.S. Centers for Disease Control and Prevention, the U.S. Department of Homeland Security, and the U.S. Department of Agriculture.